NeLy-EPFL/antennal-grooming/README.md

    ```bash
    ./download_data.sh
    ```
-    Verify that the dataset is successfully downloaded and places under `/data`.
-If it fails, download the data manually through [this link](https://dataverse.harvard.edu/dataverse/ozdil_2024_antennal_grooming).
+    Verify that the dataset is successfully downloaded and placed under `/data`.
+If it fails, download the data manually using [this link](https://dataverse.harvard.edu/dataverse/ozdil_2024_antennal_grooming).

 2. **Navigate to the src folder and open the desired Jupyter notebook:**
    ```bash